martinopiaggi/Gambetto/Documents/game design document.md

 - maybe the player can choose to be white/black piece.
 And if black it's hard because we can make that for the first turn only the enemies (white) moves (like in chess white move first)

 Scenes

-- Multiple scenes including:
-- A main menu for game navigation.
+A main menu for game navigation.
-- Several testing or development scenes, like "Prova" and "SampleScene", indicating ongoing development and experimentation.
+Several testing or development scenes, like "Prova" and "SampleScene", indicating ongoing development and experimentation.

 Scripts

 - Main Game Logic:
-- Scripts for audio management, cell interactions, grid management, level flow, main menu functionality, and UI management.
+  Scripts for audio management, cell interactions, grid management, level flow, main menu functionality, and UI management.

 - Chess Piece Logic:
-- A script for the basic behavior of chess pieces.
+  A script for the basic behavior of chess pieces.

 - Room Logic:
-- Scripts related to room behavior and layout, indicating dynamic and varied level designs.
+  Scripts related to room behavior and layout, indicating dynamic and varied level designs.
-- Manually design rooms and concatenate rooms layouts/specifications easily in each level
+  Manually design rooms and concatenate rooms layouts/specifications easily in each level

 - Clock Logic: